jimfinnis/ChatCitizen/NOTES.md

 Is there any way I can give an NPC stuff, and have them give me stuff in return?
 NPCs can monitor clicks, we can then do getInventory().getItemInHand() on the player.
-Perhaps the NPC can have a CLICKEDWITHITEM ... special pattern, say CLICKEDWITHITEM EMERALD.
-We can then arrange to be in a topic/that to detect this.
+Perhaps the NPC can have a RIGHTCLICKED special pattern, say RIGHTCLICKED EMERALD.
+Except that's a bit iffy, because it makes it hard to detect a special pattern.
+What we can do is just have RIGHTCLICKED and put the item into a predicate.

-This would give me shops!
+This would give me shops, sort of.

+###